The backdrop for ONDRI studies design

 - Scientific discovery

-- Individual function, for people with lived experience of the diseases studied
+- Individual function, or the day-to-day lives of people diagnosed with the diseases studied

 New research coming: HANDDS-ONT